People for the Ethical Treatment of Animals: Human barbecue stunt protest

 During Holy Week in the Philippines, a PETA Asia member stripped down to her underwear and laid down on a grill to depict a "human barbecue" in front of Quiapo Church in Quiapo, Manila, calling Filipinos to abstain from eating meat year-round, not just during Lent.
 The stunt protest drew attention and controversy from churchgoers, and a complaint was filed by the church with the Manila Police District.
 No formal complaint was made, and as such, the members involved were eventually released.

+Umamusume drawing

+On December 10, 2025, PETA posted on social media a drawing of the Umamusume: Pretty Derby character Silence Suzuka breaking her leg, with the caption "If Umamusume: Pretty Derby were honest, your favorite horse girl doesn't get a comeback arc.
+One failed event, and the race is over forever.
+Just like what happened to the real Silence Suzuka", reflecting the death of the actual horse with the same name, intending viewers to support better treatment of race horses.
+In addition to backlash, the franchise's fans pointed out that the image violates Cygames's fan content guidelines, which prohibit works that infringe on their intellectual property, could discomfort the horse's owners, for profit, in violent situations, or intend to advocate a certain view.

 Domain name disputes

 In February 1995, a parody website calling itself "People Eating Tasty Animals" registered the domain name "peta.org".
 PETA sued, claiming trademark violation, and won the suit in 2001; the domain is currently owned by PETA.
 While still engaged in legal proceedings over "peta.org", PETA themselves registered the domains "ringlingbrothers.com" and "voguemagazine.com", using the sites to accuse Ringling Brothers and Barnum & Bailey Circus and Vogue of animal cruelty.
 PETA later surrendered the domains under threat of similar legal action over trademark infringement.